apache/spark/docs/structured-streaming-programming-guide.md

 </div>
 </div>

-### Using Foreach
+#### Using Foreach
 The `foreach` operation allows arbitrary operations to be computed on the output data.
 As of Spark 2.0, this is available only for Scala and Java.
 To use this, you will have to implement the interface `ForeachWriter` ([Scala](api/scala/index.html#org.apache.spark.sql.ForeachWriter)/
 [Java](api/java/org/apache/spark/sql/ForeachWriter.html) docs), which has methods that gets called whenever there is a sequence of rows generated as output after a trigger.
-It is important note the following
+Note the following important points.

 - The writer must be serializable, as it will be serialized and sent to the executors for execution.

-- All the three methods, `open`, `write` and `close` will be called on the executors.
+- All the three methods, `open`, `process` and `close` will be called on the executors.

 - The writer must do all the initialization (e.g. opening connections, starting a transaction, etc.) only when the `open` method is called.
 Be aware that, if there is any initialization in the class as soon as the object is created, then that initialization will happen in the driver (because that is where the instance is being created), which may not be what you intend.

-- `version` and `partition` are two parameter in the `open` that uniquely represents a set of rows that needs to be pushed out. `version` is monotonically increasing id that increases with every trigger. `partition` is an id that represents a partition of the output, since the output is distributed and will be processed on multiple executors.
+- `version` and `partition` are two parameters in `open` that uniquely represent a set of rows that needs to be pushed out. `version` is a monotonically increasing id that increases with every trigger. `partition` is an id that represents a partition of the output, since the output is distributed and will be processed on multiple executors.

 - `open` can use the `version` and `partition` to choose whether it needs to write the sequence of rows.
 Accordingly, it can return `true` (proceed with writing), or `false` (no need to write).
-If the `false` is returned, then `write` will not be called on any row.
+If `false` is returned, then `process` will not be called on any row.
 For example, after a partial failure, some of the output partitions of the failed trigger may have already been committed to a database.
 Based on metadata stored in the database, the writer can identify partitions that have already been committed and accordingly return false to skip committing them again.

 - Whenever `open` is called, `close` will also be called (unless the JVM exits due to some error).
 This is true even if `open` returns false.
 If there is any error in processing and writing the data, `close` will be called with the error.
-It is the your responsibility to clean up state (e.g. connections, transactions, etc.) that have been created in `open` such that there are no resource leaks.
+It is your responsibility to clean up state (e.g. connections, transactions, etc.) that have been created in `open` such that there are no resource leaks.

 ## Managing Streaming Queries
 The `StreamingQuery` object created when a query is started can be used to monitor and manage the query.